 Since the original release of the Sony RX100 back in 2012, the company has been pushing updates to the camera and releasing one new iteration every year.
-Which means that as of today, we have had a total of 4 such releases: RX100, RX100 II, RX100 III and RX100 IV.
-Sporting a 1″ sensor and superb optics from Zeiss, these point and shoot cameras have been widely popular among photographers.
+Which means that as of today, we have had a total of 5 such releases: RX100, RX100 II, RX100 III, RX100 IV amd RX100 V. Sporting a 1″ sensor and superb optics from Zeiss, these point and shoot cameras have been widely popular among photographers.
 And thanks to their compact size and low weight, the RX100 series cameras have been highly regarded as very capable, and yet pocket-able cameras that are perfect for such needs as travel photography.
 Unfortunately, due to the number of the RX100 series cameras, their differences in pricing and features, it has become increasingly difficult for potential buyers to understand the main differences between these cameras.
 In this article, I will be comparing the key features and specifications of the RX100-series cameras, which will hopefully make it easier to see what has changed between all the releases we have seen so far.

 Sony’s high-end RX100 and full-frame RX1 have attracted a lot of attention ever since they were released about a year ago.
 Keeping up with the momentum, Sony just introduced two new cameras.
 The RX100 II replaces its predecessor and adds latest technological bells and whistles.
 RX1R, on the other hand, will be sold alongside the “older” RX1 in Sony’s compact camera lineup.